ReagentX/crabstep/README.md

 - Pure Rust implementation for efficient and safe deserialization
 - No dependencies on Apple frameworks
 - Robust error handling for malformed or incomplete `typedstream` data
+- Ergonomic `TypedStreamDeserializer` with `resolve_properties` iterator for exploring object graphs

 ## Reverse Engineering

  A blog post describing the reverse engineering of `typedstream` is located [here](https://chrissardegna.com/blog/reverse-engineering-apples-typedstream-format/).

-## Highlights

-- 100% safe Rust; no `unsafe` code
-- No external dependencies; pure Rust implementation
-- Robust error handling via the `TypedStreamError` enum
-- Ergonomic `TypedStreamDeserializer` with `resolve_properties` iterator for exploring object graphs